NEA Mandates and Structures

 • facilitate communications within the international criticality safety community through relevant websites;

-• co-ordinate WPNCS activities with other working parties within the NEA and in other international frameworks to avoid duplication of activities;
+• co-ordinate WPNCS activities with activities of other working parties within the NEA and in other international frameworks to avoid duplication;

-• provide a technical basis for other international activities [e.g. International Organisation for Standardisation (ISO), IAEA, …];
+• provide a technical basis for other international activities, e.g. with the International Organisation for Standardisation (ISO), IAEA, and others;

 • monitor the progress of all activities mentioned above and report to the NSC.